 Every corner of the enterprise is struggling to navigate the impact of COVID-19.
 Finance is grappling with tricky questions about cash management.
 HR is dealing with stark choices about furloughs and layoffs.
 Sales is trying to convince customers to continue to buy.
 The IT department is scrambling to support employees who lack the infrastructure and resources to be productive while they work from home.

-Customer service in a tough place
+Customer service during COVID-19: It's a tough place

-But perhaps no function is being hit as hard as customer service.
+But perhaps no function is being hit as hard as customer service during COVID-19.
 Imagine being on the other end of the phone call with a customer asking for a bill payment extension or who suddenly lost their job and is struggling to figure out how to feed their family and make ends meet until the pandemic blows over.
 Now imagine putting that customer on hold to flag down your supervisor to ask for permission to grant this customer request…only to suddenly remember that you’re working from home and there’s nobody there to help you.

 A job that is tough under normal circumstances became exponentially harder, seemingly overnight.
 Customer service during COVID-19 is a huge hurdle for even the best reps.

 Our data science team at Tethr just completed a study of tens of thousands of customer conversations that have taken place since the beginning of the pandemic, and we found that the pandemic (and the work environment changes it has wrought on service organizations) has created a perfect storm for frontline reps that they are ill-prepared to manage.

-Effort measurement as a crisis CS tool
+Effort measurement as a crisis customer service tool

 Using our Tethr Effort Index, “high effort” would be defined as "Difficult" (less than 4 on our scale of 0 - 10) indicating, at minimum, we've missed some form of customer expectation.
 Sometimes so much so that the customer is far more likely to churn soon.
 According to our research, customer conversations that pertain to coronavirus-related issues often result in a much higher rate of “Difficult” than a typical customer service interaction.
 For example, one Tethr customer saw the rate of “Difficult” calls in coronavirus-related calls increase from 13.9 percent to 21.5 percent.

-This stands to reason since many of these calls are packed with emotion–they pertain to special refund requests, bill payment extensions and insurance coverage, among other anxiety-laden topics.
+This stands to reason since many of these calls are packed with emotion--they pertain to special refund requests, bill payment extensions and insurance coverage, among other anxiety-laden topics.
 But what makes matters worse is that reps are still shackled by policies that pre-date the pandemic, meaning that they end up expressing that they’re “powerless to help” far more often than they would under normal circumstances.
-In fact, low performers are 11 percent more likely to hide behind policy on COVID-19 related calls, relative to higher performing peers.
+In fact, low performers are 11 percent more likely to hide behind policy on COVID-19 related calls, relative to higher-performing peers.

 Additional complications for agents

 When you add to this the complexity of reps being forced to work from home, most for the first time, and you’ve got a witch’s brew of high effort.
-Reps often lack the technology infrastructure: good phone reception, a noise-canceling headset and a fast internet connection– things they once enjoyed in the contact center.
+Reps often lack the technology infrastructure: good phone reception, a noise-canceling headset and a fast internet connection-- things they once enjoyed in the contact center.
 As a result, instances of customers and reps saying “I can’t understand you” have skyrocketed.

 What’s more, reps who had grown accustomed to the support of peers and readily accessible supervisors who roamed the contact center floor are now having to figure things out on their own.
 The data shows that, on Covid-related calls, some call centers are seeing holds up nearly 34 percent - forcing customers to endure long periods of silence - and escalations in some cases are up as much as 68 percent.

 So what can companies do to help navigate this difficult situation?
-We’ve identified three tactics that savvy service leaders are investing in to help reps reduce customer effort–and disloyalty–in the current environment:
+We’ve identified three tactics that savvy service leaders are investing in to help reps reduce customer effort--and disloyalty--in the current environment:

 1. Invest in the language techniques that enable reps to reduce customer effort

 It’s more important than ever before to invest in skills such as advocacy.
 Now is the time to perfect proactive and positive language.
 Advocacy— the language that reps use that sends the customer the message that you are on their side and want to help them reach a positive resolution—reduces customer effort by as much as 77 percent.
-Utterances such as “I’m going to take care of this for you,” and “we will figure this out together” can make all the difference in whether a customer leaves an interaction frustrated and disloyal or not–even when the stakes are high, such as in COVID-19-related calls.
-Previous research – including our own related to Tethr Effort Index (TEI) proves that advocacy language is a significant mitigator of the effort customers perceive, particularly in difficult interactions.
+Utterances such as “I’m going to take care of this for you,” and “we will figure this out together” can make all the difference in whether a customer leaves an interaction frustrated and disloyal or not--even when the stakes are high, such as in COVID-19-related calls.
+Previous research - including our own related to Tethr Effort Index (TEI) proves that advocacy language is a significant mitigator of the effort customers perceive, particularly in difficult interactions.

 It’s equally important to avoid those behaviors that surge effort such as uncertainty, negative language and reps thoughtlessly routing customers elsewhere.
 “Redirect” is when an agent comes across as passing the buck, almost the opposite of empathy.
 Note: this is different from an actual transfer.
-Phrases such as “They might be the ones who can assist you” or “I would suggest you contact…” puts the next step on the customer (by definition, higher effort) and makes the customer feel they’ve wasted time by making the call.
-Low performers are 38 percent more likely to use “redirect” language on COVID-19 related calls, relative to higher performing peers.
+Phrases such as "They might be the ones who can assist you" or "I would suggest you contact…" puts the next step on the customer (by definition, higher effort) and makes the customer feel they’ve wasted time by making the call.
+Low performers are 38 percent more likely to use “redirect” language on COVID-19 related calls, relative to higher-performing peers.

 2. Implement a virtual coaching model

-If the current situation has showed us anything, it’s that reps who were brought up in an organization where they’re just given the answers will struggle mightily when there’s nobody around to tell them what to do.
+If the current situation has shown us anything, it’s that reps who were brought up in an organization where they’re just given the answers will struggle mightily when there’s nobody around to tell them what to do.
 This is the time to invest in a true coaching program that helps reps develop the skills and knowledge they need to engage customers more independently.

 Now is really the time for supervisors to step up their coaching game.